Transport analysis guidance (TAG) provides information on the role of transport modelling and appraisal.

 A5 uni-modal appraisal

 These guidance documents give advice on issues specifically relating to cases where only one mode of transport is explicitly modelled.
-Guidance is provided for active modes (eg walking and cycling), aviation, rail and highway interventions and on the use of marginal external congestion costs to estimate decongestion benefits resulting from mode switch away from car use.
+Guidance is provided for active modes (such as walking and cycling), aviation, rail and highway interventions and on the use of marginal external congestion costs to estimate decongestion benefits resulting from mode switch away from car use.

 - TAG unit A5-1 active mode appraisal